Areas of Study:

 Most incoming students opt to live in Hillhead Student Village, which is self-catered accommodation.
 Students may also apply to live in Adam Smith House, which has catered options.
 Updated costs for semester and year-long accommodation contracts are emailed to students at the point of acceptance

-This exchange is open to regular, full-time students in any faculty at the University of Calgary, who have completed at least 1 full year (10 courses) at the post-secondary level, with a minimum cumulative GPA of 3.0 (B) (with a little flexibility - please speak with the advisor if you are slightly under the overall GPA requirement).
+This exchange is open to regular, full-time students in any faculty at the University of Calgary, who have completed at least 1 full year (10 courses) at the post-secondary level, with a minimum cumulative GPA of 3.0 (B).

 Students traveling on passports from countries that don't have English as a first language must prove their English proficiency if they want to study at Aberdeen for the full academic year.
 For more information about Aberdeen's requirements click here.